Cagayan North International Airport: History

 On June 23, 2016, the Civil Aviation Authority of the Philippines (CAAP) granted the airport new certification allowing it to handle aircraft with a capacity of up to 100 seats, up from only 29-seat capacity aircraft under the previous certification.
 The new certification has allowed the possibility of regular commercial flights to begin operation at the airport.
 At the time of the new certification, the airport has fielded around 168 flights ranging from tourism, diplomatic visits and emergency services.
 Meanwhile, the airport served its first two commercial flights with two planes from Macau landing in the airport in March 2018.

+On April 3, 2023, the United States Department of Defense (DoD) announced the airport as one of four new sites in the Enhanced Defense Cooperation Agreement, granting them access for "joint and combined training" between American and Philippine armed forces as well as facilitate a more efficient response to natural and humanitarian disasters.
+The U.S. DoD will work with the Philippine Department of National Defense to "pursue modernization projects" at the new locations.

 Facilities

 The airport's major facilities are the control tower, passengers’ lounge.
 It also has a runway measuring 2100 m long by 45 m wide, following the standards of the International Civil Aviation Organization (ICAO).
 This allows the airport to accommodate narrow-body commercial airliners such as Airbus A320 and Boeing 737.